Remote teams and Lean-Agile frameworks

-In this article I cover various strategies and methods for effectively implementing and using agile Scrum and Kanban for globally remote teams (virtual workforces, telecommuters).
+In this article I cover various strategies and methods for effectively implementing and using Agile, Scrum, Lean and Kanban (the system) for globally remote teams (virtual workforces, telecommuters).
 I will also attempt to debunk the myth that Scrum may not be used for remote teams.
 We are not going to deep dive into the “Agile” mindset, values, and principles (Agile Manifesto) or Lean thinking here.
 Although, they are the critical foundations for using / implementing Scrum effectively.

 Survey says…Scrum sucks because…